Comparison Guide

 Botswana

-Botswana's Okavango Delta is unlike anywhere else on Earth:a vast inland delta where you safari by mokoro (dugout canoe) and encounter elephants swimming between islands.
-The Chobe region has Africa's largest elephant population.
+Botswana's Okavango Delta is unlike anywhere else on Earth: a vast inland delta where you safari by mokoro (dugout canoe) and encounter elephants swimming between islands.
+The Chobe region has Africa's largest elephant population, with herds of 50 to 100 elephants gathering along the river at sunset.
 The Kalahari and Makgadikgadi salt pans offer desert-adapted wildlife and meerkats.
-Walking safaris are exceptional.
+Walking safaris are exceptional, putting you on foot alongside large game with experienced guides.

 Tanzania

-Tanzania's Serengeti hosts the Great Migration:the largest mammal movement on Earth with 1.5 million wildebeest.
-Ngorongoro Crater is a unique ecosystem with Big Five in a collapsed volcano.
-Mahale and Gombe offer wild chimp trekking.
-The diversity from Serengeti plains to Ruaha's wilderness to Zanzibar beaches is unmatched.
+Tanzania's Serengeti hosts the Great Migration, the largest mammal movement on Earth with 1.5 million wildebeest and hundreds of thousands of zebras and gazelles.
+Ngorongoro Crater is a unique ecosystem with Big Five concentrated in a collapsed volcano just 20 kilometres across.
+Mahale and Gombe offer wild chimpanzee trekking, something no other major safari destination provides.
+The diversity from Serengeti plains to Ruaha's baobab-studded wilderness to Zanzibar's turquoise coast is unmatched in Africa.

 Verdict: Both extraordinary.
-Botswana for unique water safaris.
-Tanzania for migration and park variety.
+Botswana for unique water safaris and elephant encounters.
+Tanzania for the Great Migration, Ngorongoro, and unmatched park variety.

 Tourism Model & Crowds